 If no code page currently exists for the language, set LanguageCodePage to zero and only use Unicode text (UTF-8) in the languages's files.

-If LanguageCodePage is set to zero but ASCII text is used in one of the language's files, the system code page will be used to convert the text in the file to Unicode.
+If LanguageCodePage is set to zero but non-Unicode text is used in one of the language's files, the system code page will be used to convert the text in the file to Unicode.

-DialogFontName and DialogFontSize specify the font name and point size to use in dialogs.
+DialogFontName, DialogFontSize, DialogFontBaseScaleWidth, and DialogFontBaseScaleHeight specify the font name and point size to use in dialogs.
 If no DialogFontName setting is present, then the value of the DefaultDialogFontName [Setup] section directive is used for the font name.
-If the specified font name does not exist on the user's system or is an empty string, 8-point Microsoft Sans Serif or MS Sans Serif will be substituted.
+If the specified font name does not exist on the user's system or is an empty string, 9-point Segoe UI will be substituted.

 WelcomeFontName and WelcomeFontSize specify the font name and point size to use at the top of the Welcome and Setup Completed wizard pages.
-If the specified font name does not exist on the user's system or is an empty string, 12-point Microsoft Sans Serif or MS Sans Serif will be substituted.
+If the specified font name does not exist on the user's system or is an empty string, 14-point Segoe UI will be substituted.

 RightToLeft specifies whether the language is written from right to left.
 If set to yes, text alignment and reading order will be reversed (with some intentional exceptions), and controls will be arranged from right to left ("flipped").